MarisKX/Code-Institute-Milestone-Project-3/README.md

     -   #### Internal site user goals

-        1. As an app user, I want to easily navigate management website, with more than just single way to get to option in need
+        1. As an app user, I want to easily navigate management website, with more than just single way to get to option I need
         2. As an app user, I want to be able to easily find manual, if I need to refer to it
         3. As an app user, I want manage car showroom and rental side with as few clicks as possible
         4. As an app user (company), I want to be able to follow all activities from other users (who created car, who edited, who sold etc)